ThKrypt/QualCoder/13-Sqlite-data-structure.md

 The current v3 data structure is described to assist with developing sql queries.
+Tables are listed alphabetically.

 **Table: annotation**